saber-games/expeditions-guides/docs/truck_modding/getting_started/simple_truck_mod_from_scratch/step_5_creating_xml_file_of_truck_class.md

 			UiIcon40x40="scoutVehicleImg"
 		/>
 ```
-Finally, the `UiIcon576x640` attribute of the `<UiDesc>` tag allows us to specify the large image of our truck in the **Truck Store**.
+Finally, the `UiIcon576x640` and `UiIcon576x640Bw` attributes of the `<UiDesc>` tag allow us to specify the large images of our truck in the **Truck Store**.
+One image to be shown when the truck is available (`UiIcon576x640`), and another one to be displayed when the truck is locked (`UiIcon576x640Bw`).

-In general, the file of this image should be in the `.png` format, should have `576 x 640` dimensions, and should be located in the folder of the mod, within the `/ui/textures/` subfolder.

-And, you can also create a black-and-white image that will be used if the truck will be locked.

-However, we will not create these images there.
-Instead, we will use the `"shopImgLoadStarExp"`placeholder for the `UiIcon576x640` attribute.
-The result, currently, will be *not* pretty, but our goal is to quickly create a simple mod that can be polished later.

-**TIP**: Info on images is available in descriptions of attributes of the [`<TruckData>`](./../../tags_and_attributes_of_trucks/truck/truckdata/index.md) and [`<UiDesc>`](./../../tags_and_attributes_of_trucks/truck/gamedata/uidesc/index.md) tags, so you can create them too if you want.
+We will not create these images now, we will do this in [Step 7][step_7].
+However, now we will specify names of these images.

 So, our `<UiDesc>` tag will look like the following: